-If you need emergency care on or after May 1, the emergency care will be covered by the new plan.
+If you need emergency care on or after January 1, the emergency care will be covered by the new plan.
 Emergency care is covered even if you have not yet received a new health plan card.
 Emergency services are covered even if provided by a provider that is not in your new health plan's network.

 Yes.
-All health plans in the Medical Assistance and MinnesotaCare programs must cover all the required program services once you are enrolled and coverage begins on May 1, 2017.
+All health plans in the Medical Assistance and MinnesotaCare programs must cover all the required program services once you are enrolled and coverage begins on January 1, 2018.

 Your coverage for doctor visits, hospital care, mental health, pharmacy benefits and other services will not change when you switch health plans within the same program.
-There may be some differences in which health care providers you may use or whether certain drugs are covered, but your benefits stay the same.
+There may be some differences in the health care providers you may use or whether certain drugs are covered, but your benefits stay the same.

-When deciding which plan to select, you should check to see whether your health care provider or providers work with the new plan.
+When deciding which plan to select, you should check to see whether your health care provider(s) works with the new plan.
 In many cases, the health care providers that are available to you now will be available under one of the new plans.

-No. All health plans must accept everyone who is eligible for the program and enrolls with the plan.
+All health plans must accept everyone who is eligible for the program and enrolls with the plan.

 Health plans must provide appropriate care to people with special health care needs, including access to specialists if appropriate for the member's condition and identified needs.
 You can call your new health plan to discuss any concerns about continuing treatment.